Wangerooge Island Railway: 1945 to present

 After the end of the war the destroyed section was rebuilt.
 In 1952 the Deutsche Bundesbahn, now in charge of railway operations, introduced diesel locomotives, the first one being a Gmeinder locomotive, and by 1957 the change of traction was completed.
 In 1955 a small, bus-like draisine had been procured.

 After the Second World War, the number of passengers arriving at the East Pier and using the eastern section of the island railway was very high.
 The reason for this was that the popular holiday island of Heligoland was still occupied by the British.
-After 1952 Heligoland became accessible to Germans again, with the result that traffic at the East Pier fell sharply.
+After 1952, when Heligoland became accessible to Germans again, traffic at the East Pier fell sharply.
 In 1958 it was dismantled along with the eastern section of the railway.
 Today there are still about 200m of tracks heading eastwards which are used as sidings.

 In 1959 eight-wheeled passenger coaches were delivered to Wangerooge as the result of the post-war coach-rebuilding programme; These very much resembled the standard rebuild coaches (or Umbau-Wagen) very common at that time.
 They initially sported a dark green livery, but in 1972 were painted with advertising.

 Between 1952 and 1971 four DB Class 329 diesel locomotives were procured and, in 1977, the draisine was replaced by a newer model.
 In 1981 a Class 699 railbus and several wagons were added; they had previously worked the island railway on the neighbouring island of Spiekeroog until its closure.

 In 1990 two more diesel locomotives were bought, this time from the former Mansfeld-Kombinat in East Germany.
 In the years that followed 14 new passenger coaches from Reichsbahn repair shop (Raw) Wittenberge were added, which were painted in light blue and white, similar to the colour scheme of Interregio trains, and the existing coaches were completely replaced.

 On 1 January 1992, two years before the formation of the Deutsche Bahn (DB AG), the Class 329 locomotives were regrouped into Class 399.1.
 In 1995/96 the tracks were fully renewed.

-From 1997 for several years there were museum steam trips on Wangerooge every summer hauled by a Franzburg locomotive from the DEV which was brought across from the mainland for that purpose.
+From 1997 for several years there were museum steam trips on Wangerooge every summer hauled by a Franzburg locomotive from the Deutscher Eisenbahn-Verein which was brought across from the mainland for that purpose.

-In 1999 the DB AG procured two new diesels from the firm of Schöma (399 107 and 108) that have been used ever since to haul passenger trains.
+In 1999 the DB AG procured two new diesels from Schöma (399 107 and 108) that have been used ever since to haul passenger trains.
 As a result, the four oldest diesel locomotives (399 101–104) could be withdrawn and the use of the damage-prone Romanian engines (399 105 und 106) could be reduced.